 - Techniques to enhance the use of nitrous oxide/oxygen in combination with oral sedation (92, 110)

 - How to readily increase and decrease the level of sedation (83, 87)

-Complete ACLS during the same 3 days!
+Need ACLS?
+We offer that, too!
 Many states require Advanced Cardiac Life Support (ACLS) for practices that provide oral sedation.
-You'll save time and money completing it with your Oral Sedation training and leave with additional confidence to handle emergencies as well as giving your patients another reason to choose you.
+We've created a course built just for dentists.
+You'll gain the confidence to handle emergencies as well as give your patients another reason to choose you.
 Learn more.

 AGD Subject Codes